Melton Dry Stone Walls

 Repairs such as replacing stones or straining wires and posts do not require a permit.

 The City of Melton provides a number of services to the owners of dry stone walls, including free advice on repair and maintenance, literature on walls, Heritage Assistance Funds for wall repairs and free workshops to teach dry stone walling.
-Council has also prepared a brochure(PDF, 256KB) to assist landowners in keeping their dry stone wall in good repair.
+Council has also prepared a Keeping Dry Stone Walls in Good Repair brochure(PDF, 4MB) to assist landowners in keeping their dry stone wall in good repair.

 For information on the history of dry stone walls in Melton, you can access the City of Melton Dry Stone Wall Study.

-Council also has a dry stone wall driving trail that highlights some good examples of dry stone walls in the City.
+Council also has a dry stone wall dry stone wall driving trail that highlights some good examples of dry stone walls in the City.

 The Dry Stone Walls Association of Australia Inc. (DSWAA) is a not-for-profit organisation founded in 2002 at Ballarat, Victoria.
 The Association is a diverse group of rural property owners, farmers, dry stone wallers, urban dwellers, landscapers and others with a special interest in the identification, documentation and conservation of dry stone walls.
 The DSWAA website provides information on dry stone wallers, workshops and field days and it produces a newsletter for members.

-If you require further information on your dry stone walls or property, please contact our City Strategy Team on 9747 7200 or email firstname.lastname@example.org
+If you require further information on your dry stone walls or property, please contact our Strategic Planning Team on 9747 7200 or email firstname.lastname@example.org